andrei-shershan/kinodev.Docs/README.md

 # KinoDev

-- [What is about?](#what-is-about)
-- [Architecture](#architecture)
-- [Stack](#stack)

-## What is about

 KinoDev is a minimalistic MVP for streamlined cinema management and ticket sales.
 Built with a modern tech stack, it lets theater owners schedule screenings, configure halls and seat layouts, track real-time availability, and process online payments securely.

+__Follow this link to see the website: [KINODEV - minimalistic MVP](https://ui-hxh5eqemg5dmeddy.polandcentral-01.azurewebsites.net/)__

+> [!NOTE]
+> Free or Low cost Azure services were used for deployment, so it works **'a little bit'** slow

-> [!IMPORTANT]
+> [!NOTE]
 > Current project state is delivered MVP, it contains only minimal happy flow path.
 > Further development temporary postponed.

+---

+- [What is about?](#what-is-about)
+- [Architecture](#architecture)
+- [Stack](#stack)

 ## Architecture